 Caring for a loved one with dementia can be a very challenging journey.
 Often you will see the quality of your loved one’s life begin to diminish, this can take a serious toll on you, as their caregiver, as well.
 You are likely to feel overwhelmed at times, but the more information and support you gain, the more confidence you will have.

 UpliftedCare empowers you in your caregiving role by providing education about what to expect as the disease progresses and by arming you with resources to cope with the stress and issues related to this devastating illness.
 With UpliftedCare’s holistic, multidisciplinary tradition of care, we bring a dramatic difference to the lives of dementia patients and their families.
 Our strong emphasis on safety, comfort, and support for your loved one and you as their caregiver, will enable you to begin to regain hope for your loved one’s quality of life and your own peace of mind.

-Physical examinations at home, education, support and counseling are provided by our team of nurses, social workers, counselors, and chaplains.
+Physical examinations, education and support are all provided in the patient’s home, wherever home may be.
+Counseling is provided by our team of nurses, social workers, counselors, and chaplains.
 Our certified nursing assistants provide help with personal care while our nurses are available for visits 24 hours a day in the case of a medical crisis.